The medium of life in fact is a huge garden

 The exhibition in the Capa Center examines the connections between the living world and human beings.
 Can the scientific and philosophical aspects of this issue be separated?

 They cannot, nothing can be separated from anything; everything meets and is intertwined with everything.
 Today we already know that not only is our scientific knowledge deficient, but also by their nature the measurements and their results are false or at most imprecise.
 Correspondingly, a large part of our scientific knowledge is constructed: it does not show reality and classifies living beings arbitrarily.
 I am concerned whether it is possible to include the nonhuman worlds and actors into our thinking in compliance with their own significance.
-Whether it is possible to dismantle the favoured human viewpoint.
+Whether it is possible to dismantle the favored human viewpoint.

 How did the work on display at the exhibition come about?